eljefe6a/renocosts/README.md

 This project uses Java for cleansing the data sources and Hive (HQL) to run queries on the resulting data.

+To try out this project, you will need Hadoop and Hive.
+Run the HQL files through Hive using the hive -f filename.hql syntax.

+Steps:

 Run table_create_1_paytables.hql

 Run table_create_2_costpersecond.hql